-As part of Saffron Building Society's commitment to its Members and its local community, the regional mutual company established an endowed charitable fund within ECF IN 2010 to support local charities.
+As part of Saffron Building Society's commitment to its members and its local community, the regional mutual company established an endowed charitable fund with ECF in 2010 to support local charities.

-The Society was established in 1849 by Rev'd John Martin who was Hill Street Baptist Church and Manager of the local gas company.
-From such humble beginnings the mutual Society has successfully grown to manage assets of over £700 million.
+The Society was established in 1849 by Rev'd John Martin who was a member of Hill Street Baptist Church and Manager of the local gas company.

 Ron Salter met Iris McKinlay in Gosport, Portsmouth during WWII when he was in the Royal Navy and she was a WREN.
 He was from London, she came from Liverpool and they married in Dartmouth, Devon.

 After the War, they moved to North London and Ron began a career in the Civil Service working for the Department of the Environment.
 During his distinguished career, he held a variety of senior posts and spent time in Malaysia and Singapore, where he was responsible for the decommissioning of military bases.
 He retired as Assistant Secretary in 1972 and was awarded a CBE in 1973.

 Ron and Iris had two children and their son, who has lived in Essex since 1988 says he has "grown to appreciate its vibrancy, coastline and countryside".